 Reclassification of donor intent - From time to time, the Organization receives requests by donors or their designees to change the use for which the donor's original gift was intended.
 These donor requests are considered by the Organization, and if approved, may result in the reclassification of net assets between without donor restrictions and with donor restrictions.
-These reclassifications are reflected in the statement of activities as a reclassification of donor intent and transfers.
+These reclassifications are reflected in the consolidated statement of activities as a reclassification of donor intent and transfers.

-Income taxes -The Foundation is exempt from federal income tax under Section 501(a) as an organization described in Section 501(c)(3) and is further classified as a public charity as described in Sections 509(a)(1) and 170(b)(1)(A)(iv) of the Internal Revenue Code.
-Though generally tax-exempt it is subject to tax on income unrelated to its exempt purposes, unless that income is otherwise excluded by the Code.
-The Foundation has processes presently in place to ensure the maintenance of its tax-exempt status; to identify and report unrelated income; to determine its filing and tax obligations in jurisdictions for which it has nexus; and to identify and evaluate other matters that may be considered tax positions.
+Income taxes - The Foundation is exempt from federal income tax under Section 501(a) as an organization described in Section 501(c)(3) and is further classified as a public charity as described in Sections 509(a)(1) and 170(b)(1)(A)(iv) of the Internal Revenue Code.
+Taylor Trust FBO ASU Foundation is exempt from federal income tax under Section 501(a) as an organization described in Section 501(c)(3) of the Code and is further classified as a public charity as a supporting organization controlled by the Foundation.
+ASU Global Foundation UK Limited is a foreign nonprofit organization, therefore it reports income and expenses separately from ASUF for tax purposes.

+Each organization is subject to tax on income unrelated to its exempt purpose, unless that income is otherwise excluded by the Code.
+Each organization has processes presently in place to ensure the maintenance of its tax-exempt status; to identify and report unrelated income; to determine its filing and tax obligations in jurisdictions for which it has nexus; and to identify and evaluate other matters that may be considered tax positions.